 3. Meet a Few North American Bats That Call Trees Home:

-Click on each photo to learn more about the bat species.
-Can you find the three “at risk”?
+Hover over and click on each photo to learn more about the bat species.
+Can you find the at risk species?

 Bat Activities and Crafts for Kids

 Thanks to Bat Conservation International, the Wildlife Habitat Council, United States Forest Service, and NatureWatch, here are some free downloadable resources for families and educators to celebrate #BatWeek: